Computer Architecture 1

 - R-format

-- little endian: least significant byte store at least-address of memory
+- Big endian, little endian - little endian: least significant byte store at least-address of memory

 - big endian: Most significant byte store at least-address of memory